-This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Romania.
+This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Romania.

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?
 How many employees need to be affected for the additional considerations to apply?

-at least 10 employees if the employer has more than 20 but fewer than 100 employees;
+at least 10 employees for employers having more than 20, but fewer than 100 employees;

-at least 10% of the workforce, if the employer has at least 100 but fewer than 300 employees;
+at least 10% of the employees, for employers having at least 100 employees, but fewer than 300 employees; and

-at least 30 employees, if the employer has 300 or more employees.
+at least 30 employees, for employers having at least 300 employees.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

 When the business sale falls under transfer of undertakings regulations, the Romanian Labour Law expressly prohibits dismissal due to such a transfer; otherwise it is allowed (e.g., in case of transfer of shares).